Scott Wiener

-Scott Wiener (born May 11, 1970) is an American politician who has served in the California State Senate since 2016.
-A Democrat, he represents the 11th district, encompassing San Francisco and parts of San Mateo County.
-He is also the co-chair of the California Legislative Jewish Caucus.
+Scott Wiener (born May 11, 1970) is an American politician who has served as a member of the California State Senate from the 11th district since 2016.
+A member of the Democratic Party, his district encompasses San Francisco and parts of San Mateo County.
+From 2011 to 2016 he served as a member of the San Francisco Board of Supervisors from the 8th district.

-Prior to his election to the State Senate in 2016, Wiener served on the San Francisco Board of Supervisors representing the 8th district.
-He also served as Chair of the San Francisco County Transportation Authority, represented San Francisco as a commissioner on the regional Metropolitan Transportation Commission, and represented San Francisco as a director on the Golden Gate Bridge, Highway and Transportation District Board.
+Raised in New Jersey, Wiener earned degrees from Duke University and Harvard Law School.
+He was an attorney and LGBTQ+ rights advocate in San Francisco before his election to the San Francisco Board of Supervisors.
+As a supervisor, Wiener chaired the San Francisco County Transportation Authority and represented San Francisco on the regional Metropolitan Transportation Commission and the Golden Gate Bridge, Highway and Transportation District Board.

 During his political career, Wiener has been known as a prominent advocate for various measures to facilitate more housing construction in California to alleviate the California housing shortage.
-During his time on the California State Senate, he has authored several pieces of landmark legislation to increase housing supply in California.
+During his time in the California State Senate, he has authored several pieces of landmark legislation to increase housing supply in California.

+Wiener is a candidate for the U.S. House of Representatives in the 2026 election to replace retiring Representative Nancy Pelosi in California's 11th congressional district.

 Early life and career

-Wiener was born to a Jewish family in Philadelphia, Pennsylvania, and grew up in southern New Jersey, the son of small business owners.
-He graduated from Washington Township High School, received his bachelor's degree from Duke University, studied in Santiago, Chile on a Fulbright Scholarship, and received his J.D. degree from Harvard Law School.
-He clerked for Justice Alan B. Handler on the Supreme Court of New Jersey.
+Wiener was born in Philadelphia to a Jewish family on May 11, 1970.
+The son of a small business owner and a public school teacher, he was raised in southern New Jersey and graduated from Washington Township High School.
+Wiener received a bachelor's degree from Duke University and a Juris Doctor from Harvard Law School.
+He also spent one year studying history in Santiago, Chile, on a Fulbright Scholarship.

-In 1997, Wiener moved to San Francisco to work as a litigation attorney at Heller Ehrman White & McAuliffe.
-In 2002, he went to work as a deputy city attorney, under San Francisco City Attorney Dennis Herrera.
+After law school, Wiener clerked for New Jersey Supreme Court Justice Alan B. Handler.
+He moved to San Francisco in 1997 to work as a litigation attorney at Heller Ehrman White & McAuliffe.
+In 2002, he went to work as a deputy city attorney under San Francisco City Attorney Dennis Herrera.

-Before running for the Board of Supervisors, Wiener served as chair of the San Francisco County Democratic Central Committee.
+Before being elected to the Board of Supervisors, Wiener chaired the San Francisco County Democratic Central Committee.
+He also co-chaired the Alice B. Toklas LGBTQ Democratic Club and the San Francisco LGBT Community Center and served on the national board of directors of the Human Rights Campaign.